 Choosing Meaningful Metrics

 As a general rule, you want to choose metrics that are harder to accomplish, precisely because they reflect deeper value and impact.
+This requires shifting from extrinsic motivation (external rewards like status and praise) to intrinsic motivation (internal fulfillment, mastery, and alignment with your values).

 - For social media, the amount of genuine engagement you receive on average on your posts (meaningful comments, discussions, actions taken) is a far more insightful metric than just the number of followers you have.